MUSEUM DE REEDE

-Museum De Reede concentrates on the work of three masters: Francisco Goya, Félicien Rops and Edvard Munch.
-The work of these artists is presented as that of critical observers of the time in which they lived, each in their own artistic and social context.
-The museum will place its work in dialogue with contemporary social and cultural expressions.
-Temporary exhibitions will have both a monographic as well as a thematic character.
+Museum De Reede, which opened on Friday 9 June 2017, focuses on the work of three masters: Francisco Goya, Félicien Rops and Edvard Munch.
+The work of these artists is presented as that of critical observers of the times in which they lived, each within its own artistic and social context.
+The museum will put its work in dialogue with current expressions of society and culture.
+Temporary exhibitions will be both monographic and thematic.

-With the 16th and 17th centuries in mind, the era of the rise of international shipping in the Lowlands, we have chosen to use the spelling of the time, of the place where ships anchored to ready themselves for a journey generally full of adventure.
+With the 16th-17th century in mind, the era of the rise of international shipping in the Low Countries, the writing of the time was chosen, the place where ships anchored to get ready for a journey usually full of adventure.

-Become a Supporting Member.
-An annual contribution of €50 will grant you unlimited access to the museum, including a free museum guide.
-Furthermore, you will be informed personally of new temporary exhibitions and sundry activities.
+Support the museum by becoming a member.
+An annual contribution of €50 gives you unlimited access to the museum including a free catalogue.
+You will also be personally informed of our new temporary exhibitions and various activities.

-By remitting your fee into bank account no BE50 0018 0911 0018 and entering both your name as well as your e-mail address you will automatically become a "Friend of MDR".
+By transferring funds to account number BE50 0018 0911 0018, stating your name and e-mail address, you automatically become a "Friend of MDR".

-The collecting of graphics goes back to the 16th century, one of the oldest examples being the Royal Collection of Graphic Art in Copenhagen.
-A century later, the Kupferstichkabinett of Basel came into existence, not long after followed by similar initiatives in Dresden and other European capital cities.
-In the 19th century, specialised graphic collections came into being out of educational institutes such as the collections of the universities of Leiden, Princeton and Harvard.
+Graphics collecting dates back to the 16th century, with one of the oldest examples being the Royal Collection of Graphic Arts in Copenhagen.
+A century later, Basel's Kupferstichkabinett emerged, followed not long after by similar initiatives in Dresden and other European capitals.
+In the 19th century, specialised graphic collections often emerged from educational institutions, such as the collections of the universities of Leiden, Princeton and Harvard.

-The greater part of these graphic collections started becoming part of larger museums from the 19th century onwards.
-In addition to this several museums started to build their own collections.
-An example is the Stedelijk Prentenkabinet (Municipal Print Cabinet) in Antwerp which was established by the Plantin- Moretus Museum.
-The Rijksprentenkabinet part of the Rijksmuseum in Amsterdam is another example.
-Some graphic collections were placed in libraries, of which we find an example in the Koninklijk Bibliotheek (the Royal Library) of Belgium in Brussels.
+Most of these graphic collections became part of larger museums from the 19th century onwards.
+In addition, several museums started collecting prints themselves.
+An example is the Stedelijk Prentenkabinet in Antwerp, which was founded from Museum Plantin- Moretus.
+The Rijksprentenkabinet as part of the Rijksmuseum in Amsterdam is another example.
+Some graphic collections were housed in libraries.
+We find an example of this in the Royal Library of Belgium in Brussels.

-We believe Museum De Reede to be a valuable addition to the globally exhibited body of graphic art for three reasons.
-Firstly, the exclusive character of its objective, graphic art; secondly, the nature of the composition of its collection; and thirdly, the fact that the entire collection is made immediately available to the public without restrictions.
-In this the museum distinguishes itself from similar initiatives where many of the works remain almost permanently hidden from the general public.
+Museum De Reede believes to be a worthy addition to the globally exhibited graphic arts collection for three reasons.
+Firstly, because of the exclusive nature of its objective, 'graphics', because of the nature of the composition of its collection and because the entire collection is directly visible to the public without restriction.
+The latter sets the museum apart from similar initiatives elsewhere, where many works almost always remain hidden from the mainstream public.